-How to tell if beer is bad, rotten, spoiled, or expired?
+How to tell if Beer is bad, rotten or spoiled?

 When you open the bottle you should hear the normal "psssst" sound indicating that your beer is fresh and ready to drink.
 You should also see some white foam rising from the liquid after opening, lack of foam is another indication that most likely your beer has gone bad.

 If you have bottles, even before opening you can check the bottle for clues like a dusty bottle, a discolored label and especially any seepage around the cap which indicates prior heat abuse.
 Some other possible traits of expired beer product are a change in the color of the beer or a "dusty" settlement visible in the bottom of the bottle.
 If these things are going on in the bottle, the beer has most likely gone bad and the taste will be "flat" and spoiled tasting.

 If your beer has gone bad and you need to find a substitute when your recipe needs it, check our page on alcohol substitutes.

 There are, of course, certain health risks associated with spoiled drinks, so always remember to practice food safety and enjoy you drinks before their shelf life has expired!